www-thoughtworks-com/robinson/README.md

 robinson
 ========

+A Ruby website link checker that actually works :)

+All credit to anemone for doing the actual work.

-weeds out the weakest links on a website
+(in case you were wondering, it weeds out the weakest links)